+According to the World Bank Group’s Doing Business 2016, the Dominican Republic continues to be among the top 15 economies on the ease of doing business index in LAC.
 In recent decades, the country has also transformed its economic base and has diversified its exports.
 Improvements to the business climate have facilitated international trade and boosted export growth.
-However, further reforms are needed to maintain its competitiveness in the region and beyond.
+However, further reforms are needed to maintain the country’s competitiveness in the region and beyond.

 Challenges for inclusive growth

 Improve the investment climate to boost job creation: Traditional job-intensive sectors such as manufacturing have grown at a slower pace in recent years than, for example, telecommunications and mining, which tend to generate fewer jobs.
 Since 2000, a large share of the jobs created has been in low-skilled and lower productivity industries in the informal sector.
 As a result of the 2003 crisis, real wages declined by 27 percent compared to 2000 and they have not recovered, even as labor productivity has risen significantly in the leading growth sectors.
-Improving competitiveness and the investment climate, ensuring stronger backward linkages from tourism and export processing zones to domestic manufacturing and agriculture, and strengthening the quality of education and implementing job training policies, could help create more and better jobs.
+Improving competitiveness and the investment climate, ensuring stronger backward linkages from tourism and export processing zones to domestic manufacturing and agriculture, strengthening the quality of education and implementing job training policies, could help create more and better jobs.

-Improve public service delivery to reach people living in poverty: The DR has taken important measures in recent years to expand the coverage of social safety nets, improve targeting and condition transfers on actions that enhance education and health.
+Improve public service delivery to reach people living in poverty: The DR has taken important measures in recent years to expand the coverage of social safety nets, improve targeting and condition transfers and enhance education and health.
 Coverage has also expanded significantly in terms of key services such as the National Health Service and essential medicines.
 A particularly important effort has been the assignment of a budget equivalent to 4 percent of GDP to pre-tertiary education (up from 2.3 percent in 2012) that has allowed the construction of thousands of classrooms to reduce overcrowding and allow for fuller schooldays and therefore more learning.

-Last Updated: Sep 08, 2015
+Last Updated: Sep 16, 2016